 Saltburn-by-the-Sea

-One of the jewels in the North Yorkshire crown, Saltburn-by-the-Sea has a beach and pier at the bottom of a dramatic cliff, while the town itself sits on top.
+One of the jewels in the Yorkshire coast crown, Saltburn-by-the-Sea has a beach and pier at the bottom of a dramatic cliff, while the town itself sits on top.
 You can wind your way down paths and steps to the bottom or, best of all, get on the Saltburn Cliff Tramway, a fabulous funicular which connects the two and has been running since 1884.

 The pier is even older, so saunter out to get fabulous views of the ocean, watch the surfers and fill your lungs with fresh sea air.
 Once you’ve had your fill of the beach, with its bathing spots, chippies, arcades and places to grab a drink, head up to explore the town’s shops.
 There are arts & crafts, fishmongers and antique shops, as well as fab pubs and restaurants.

-The perfect place for a restorative pint, The Pillar Box is a micro pub serving rarely seen guest ales on rotation.
-Hungry?
-The vistas from the Seaview Restaurant don’t disappoint, and the food runs from seaside staples to highlights such as a knockout crab brioche.
+Good to know: The perfect place for a restorative pint, The Pillar Box is a micro pub serving rarely seen guest ales on rotation.

 Flamborough Head

 The area is famed as a nesting site for seabirds.
 You’ll spot puffins, gannets and auks, while the area as a whole is celebrated for its biodiversity.
 If you’re a fan of the great outdoors, it doesn’t get much greater than this.
 It’s a quiet place, popular with bird-spotters and walkers, with a pair of beaches to choose between – North and South Landing.
+There are sea caves and rock pools, plus a plethora of quaint towns to visit nearby.

 Runswick Bay